jeanwsr/mokit-doc-mdbook/src/chap3_quick.md

 choice.

 ## 3.2 Which basis set should I use?
 For testing or debug, you can use any type of basis sets.
-You can, of course, use a small basis set like def2-SVP to test whether AutoMR works.
+You can, of course, use a small basis set like def2-SVP to test whether `automr` works.
 However, for practical use or to obtain publishable data, please use at least triple-zeta basis set, e.g. cc-pVTZ, def-TZVP, def2-TZVP or def2-TZVPP.
 Results obtained from combinations like MRCISD/def2SVP, NEVPT2/6-31G(d) are almost useless.
 If, unfortunately, you have very limited computational resource, e.g. less than 8 CPU cores, then the cc-pVDZ basis set is recommended.
 Additional general recommendations are provided below:

-(1) If your system is large, or has complicated electronic structure and you want to see whether AutoMR works, or you just want to see the workflow of AutoMR, you can use a small basis set like def2SVP to go through the computation.
+(1) If your system is large, or has complicated electronic structure and you want to see whether `automr` works, or you just want to see the workflow of `automr`, you can use a small basis set like def2SVP to go through the computation.
 After it normally terminates, you can switch to using a larger basis set.

 (2) If your system is large (>600 basis functions), you should consider properly simplify your system or use mixed basis sets for different elements/atoms.
 For example, replace unimportant methyl group(s) by hydrogen atoms, use cc-pVTZ for important atoms and cc-pVDZ (or even 6-31G(d)) for other atoms, etc. Also/Alternatively you can turn on the RI approximation (see Section 4.4.29) in CASSCF and CASSCF-NEVPT2 computations.